vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ![specific menu items with css handles applied using blockClass](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-3.png)

-> ℹ️ Our team is constantly working on developing CSS Handles for every possible store component.
-If you are unable to find a CSS Handle for a component you would like to customize, please share the scenario with us in [Store Discussion](https://github.com/vtex-apps/store-discussion).

 ## Best practices

-To standardize CSS customization and avoid potential breakdowns in layout, **we recommend store customization to be performed exclusively using CSS Handles**.
+To standardize CSS customization and avoid potential breakdowns in layout, we recommend store customization to be performed exclusively using CSS Handles.

 However, it is common to come across store scenarios whose customization uses CSS Selectors.
 As the name implies, they are used for selecting elements for CSS customization following the page's HTML hierarchy.

 This customization practice is mostly deprecated.
-It means that **only** the CSS Selectors listed below will continue to be allowed for store customization:
+It means that only the CSS Selectors listed below will continue to be allowed for store customization:

 - Class selectors (e.g. `.foo`)
 - Pseudo-selectors `:hover`, `:visited`, `:active`, `:disabled`, `:focus`, `:local`, `:empty`, and `:target`